The Ultimate Guide to Massachusetts’ Tastiest Edibles

 Founded by lifelong friends who grew up in Springfield, Insa has been around for a decade now, producing a variety of edibles and other goods and operating four dispensaries.
 The company takes its edibles seriously, with an experienced confectioner, Julian Rose, heading up culinary operations.
 Rose worked in his family’s pastry shop from a very young age, eventually going on to study pastries and confection professionally.

 Rose and the team create luscious chocolate bars with European chocolate, letting the cannabis distillate slowly infuse over 24 hours to yield a consistent—and consistently delicious—flavor.
-Our current favorite is the limited-edition Coffee & Donuts milk chocolate bar, which features a blend of Colombian and espresso roasts from Western Massachusetts icon Shelburne Falls Coffee Roasters.
-“Natural doughnut flavors” and a cinnamon-sugar sprinkle round out the bold coffee taste.
-The product line also includes flavors like double caramel sea salt, strawberry dreamsicle, and mint dark chocolate.
-Enjoy.
+We love core varieties like mint dark chocolate, but watch for limited-edition specials, too: If Coffee & Donuts reappears, grab it while it lasts.
+That one featured a blend of Colombian and espresso roasts from Western Massachusetts icon Shelburne Falls Coffee Roasters, with “natural doughnut flavors” and a cinnamon-sugar sprinkle rounding out the bold coffee taste.

 Fruity Things